Configure downstream HTTP/3

 Notice

-Cloud provider-specific annotations/configuration are omitted in this example.
-Ensure to consult the respective documentation on how to configure the Service for your environment.
+Cloud provider–specific annotations and configuration are omitted in this example.
+Refer to your cloud provider’s documentation to configure the Service appropriately for your environment.

 Explanation